Participatory GIS: Approaches

 There are two approaches to PPGIS use and application.
 These two perspectives, top–down and bottom–up, are the currently debated schism in PPGIS.

 Top-down

-According to Sieber (2006), PPGIS was first envisioned as a means of mapping individuals by many social and economic demographic factors in order to analyze the spatial differences in access to social services.
+According to Sieber (2006), PPGIS was first envisioned as a means of mapping individuals by multiple social and economic demographic factors in order to analyze the spatial differences in access to social services.
 She refers to this kind of PPGIS as top-down, being that it is less hands on for the public, but theoretically serves the public by making adjustments for the deficiencies, and improvements in public management.

 Bottom-up

 A current trend with academic involvement in PPGIS, is researching existing programs, and or starting programs in order to collect data on the effectiveness of PPGIS.
 Elwood (2006) in The Professional Geographer, talks in depth about the "everyday inclusions, exclusions, and contradictions of Participatory GIS research."
 The research is being conducted in order to evaluate if PPGIS is involving the public equally.
 In reference to Sieber's top-down PPGIS, this is a counter method of PPGIS, rightly referred to as bottom-up PPGIS.
 Its purpose is to work with the public to let them learn the technologies, then producing their own GIS.

 Public participation GIS is defined by Sieber as the use of geographic information systems to broaden public involvement in policymaking as well as to the value of GIS to promote the goals of nongovernmental organizations, grassroots groups and community-based organizations.
 It would seem on the surface that PPGIS, as it is commonly referred to, in this sense would be of a beneficial nature to those in the community or area that is being represented.
 But in truth only certain groups or individuals will be able to obtain the technology and use it.
 Is PPGIS becoming more available to the underprivileged sector of the community?
 The question of "who benefits?" should always be asked, and does this harm a community or group of individuals.

 The local, participatory management of urban neighborhoods usually follows on from 'claiming the territory', and has to be made compatible with national or local authority regulations on administering, managing and planning urban territory.
 PPGIS applied to participatory community/neighborhood planning has been examined by many others.
 Specific attention has been given to applications such as housing issues or neighborhood revitalization.
 Spatial databases along with the P-mapping are used to maintain a public records GIS or community land information systems.
 These are just a few of the uses of GIS in the community.